Spruce Creek Rod and Gun Club

 The Spruce Creek Rod and Gun Club is a historic, American clubhouse and associated outbuilding complex that is located in Franklin Township, Huntingdon County, Pennsylvania.

 It was added to the National Register of Historic Places in 1991.

 History and architectural features

 This clubhouse was built in 1905 and has a two-and-one-half-story main section with a two-story ell.
 It was built using local fieldstone and lumber, and has gambrel roofs with dormers.
 The building was designed in the Colonial Revival style.
 Also located on the property is a stone generator building (1906-1908), an ice house, and a garage/carriage house (1908-1909) with a long, shed addition (1920s).
 The club was founded by prominent businessmen who resided primarily in Altoona, Pennsylvania.

-It was added to the National Register of Historic Places in 1991.